 About the Center

-Reena Aggarwal is the vice provost for faculty; Robert E. McDonough Professor of Business Administration and Finance; and director, Georgetown Center for Financial Markets and Policy.
+Reena Aggarwal is the Robert E. McDonough Professor of Business Administration and Finance; and director, Georgetown Center for Financial Markets and Policy.
 Aggarwal specializes in international stock markets, initial public offerings, and corporate governance.
 She has worked on major consulting projects sponsored by Credit Suisse, Wachovia, the World Bank, IMF, Nasdaq, United Nations, and USAID.
 Aggarwal obtained an MMS from Birla Institute of Technology and Science, India, and her Ph.D. in finance from the University of Maryland.

 John Jacobs is the executive director and distinguished fellow of the Center for Financial Markets and Policy.
 Prior to this role, he served more than 30 years at Nasdaq where he worked with institutional investors, IPOs, and top global public companies, including most recently in his roles as executive vice president of global information services and chief marketing officer.
 Currently, he serves as an executive advisor and principal consultant to Nasdaq’s CEO, president, and the executive vice president of global information services.
 Jacobs earned an MBA from Loyola University of Maryland and a bachelor’s degree in accounting from the University of Maryland.